 So often when people think of moving to a plant-based lifestyle, they think of everything they will have to give up.
 In fact, for many the idea of a plant-based diet brings up mental pictures of big salads and piles of spinach heaped up onto a plate.

 While you can definitely enjoy a hearty salad, eating plant-based does not mean you will live on salad and steamed vegetables alone.
 There are some incredible recipes out there for those who go plant-based that are packed with flavor!
+And if you do love salads, head to this article for four simple salad recipes you will love to eat.

 3 Bean Chile Recipe